Sport is part of our DNA

 Our ethos has been commended time and time again.
 Shortlisted in the Independent School of the Year Awards 2022 for Sporting Achievement (following on from a Finalist position in 2019), we are proud of our reputation for a holistic commitment to sport.

 We love sport, and so create the opportunity for pupils to try a wide range of activities.

-We offer Football, Rugby, Cricket, Hockey, and Swimming alongside Athletics, Gymnastics, Badminton, Basketball, Cross-Country, Biathlon, and Tennis.
+We offer Football, Rugby (in specific age groups), Cricket, Hockey, and Swimming alongside Athletics, Gymnastics, Badminton, Basketball, Cross-Country, Biathlon, and Tennis.
 Depending on your child’s age, we’ll focus on the development of different skills – from gross motor skills and coordination at Little Downsend and the Junior School, to agility, cardiovascular endurance, and power in the Senior years.
 We focus on a holistic approach to sport, teaching the importance of movement alongside the fundamentals of nutrition and an understanding of the human body.
 All pupils have at least 3 hours of PE/Games a week as part of the curriculum, with opportunities for extra-curricular clubs and matches.

 A track record of sporting success

 Year after year our teams surpass themselves, showing grit and determination across the sporting spectrum.
 We are unbeaten in many sports, and always compete to win!
 Our sporting successes, even amidst a pandemic, are significant.